Chances are when you hear the word “Yoga”, your initial thought is either one of two things: “I freaking love yoga!” or “ugh…what’s the point?”

 - Improved memory

-Yoga also delivers numerous psychological benefits; and this is a very common reason why people begin practicing it in the first place.
+Yoga also delivers numerous psychological benefits, so this is a very common reason why people begin practicing it in the first place.

 The most frequently mentioned psychological benefit of yoga is an improved ability to manage stress.
 Yoga diminishes our levels of anxiety, depression, and lethargy and enables us to achieve greater balance, happiness and flexibility.

-The benefits of yoga go far beyond simple meditation and stretching, it’s a way to release toxins and stress and promotes a more healthy and happy life…isn’t that something we’re all looking for?
+The benefits of yoga go far beyond simple meditation and stretching; it’s a way to release toxins and stress that promotes a more healthy and happy life.
+Isn’t that something we’re all looking for?